ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-pose-blending.md

 ## Lerp Poses Node

 The *lerp poses node* linearly interpolates between two poses.
 It is typically used to fade over from one pose to another and potentially to a third.
 Note that the node only controls the mix of the two animation poses, it is not used for synchronizing playback across clips.
-See the [Sample Blendspace 1D Node (TODO)](anim-nodes-blendspace1d.md) for that.
+See the [Sample Blendspace 1D Node](anim-nodes-blendspace1d.md) for that.

 ### Node Properties